The Unsung Heroes of Hospice Are Family Caregivers

 I guess that’s the curse of the nurse.
 No false hope for me.
 As the nurse in the family, I walked the tightrope of caregiver, support person, and grieving daughter.
 The help from the hospice team was extraordinary, but the overall care and responsibility was placed on the family.
 It was a bit of a shock to me.
 I can’t imagine how families without members in health care manage.

 My father did not pass his swallow test, and he had left-sided paralysis; however, he was initially able to communicate, with some effort.
-In fact, the priest who saw him on the first day was obviously curious as […]
+In fact, the priest who saw him on the first day was obviously […]

 2021-01-14T11:15:10-05:00January 14th, 2021|family caregiving, family caregiving, Nursing|2 Comments